 That is a question that you, your family and your doctor should discuss.
-Most people that suﬀer from Alcohol Use Disorder will beneﬁt from treatment.
-The level of treatment you may need depends on many factors.
+Most people that suﬀer from Alcohol Abuse Disorder will beneﬁt from treatment.
+The level of treatment you may need depends on many factors like if you fit into the any of the 5 types of alcoholics.
 A candid discussion with professionals and our helpline staﬀ can also assist you in making that decision.
 Some challenges that may inﬂuence you are:

-- Work, school, or family responsibilities – inpatient treatment is typically 30 to 60 days, which may be diﬃcult for some people.
+- Work, school, or family responsibilities – inpatient alcohol rehab treatment is typically 30 to 60 days, which may be diﬃcult for some people.

 - Cost and insurance – though insurance usually covers treatment the cost is often a consideration.
 There are ﬁnancing options available.

 - Feeling restricted with inpatient vs. having more freedom in outpatient – considering what will be most supportive to your recovery is crucial.